TalonFloof/zorroOS/README.md

 ---
 ## License

-owlOS, the Raven Kernel, and their core components are licensed under **the Apache License, Version 2.0**.<br>
+owlOS, the Fox Kernel, and their core components are licensed under **the Apache License, Version 2.0**.<br>
 The full text of the license is included in the license file of this software package, which can be accessed [here](COPYING).